INSIGHTS

 The idea that Bitcoin can serve as both a payment method and a store of value has gained traction well beyond the restaurant industry.
 Even political voices have weighed in, with Pete Hegseth describing Bitcoin as a tool to project power, reflecting how BTC’s role in institutional and corporate strategy continues to expand.

-Bitcoin Magazine noted the company’s $10 million Bitcoin addition, framing it as part of a growing trend among companies that view BTC not just JST +2.20% as a payment option but as a long-term store of value.
+Bitcoin Magazine noted the company’s $10 million Bitcoin addition, framing it as part of a growing trend among companies that view BTC not just as a payment option but as a long-term store of value.

 If the strategy proves viable, other consumer brands may consider similar approaches, particularly those already accepting Bitcoin through Lightning Network integrations.
 Meanwhile, growing ETF interest across crypto assets suggests that institutional appetite for digital asset exposure continues to broaden alongside merchant-level adoption.